 The longer the lifecycle or the longer an item lasts, the less of an environmental footprint it leaves.
-This is also an advantage to fashion houses, as they are seen as a quality brand.
+As fashion houses are seen as a quality brand, it is also an advantage to them.
 In this case, fashion houses can be seen as ‘eco-friendly’ or socially responsible.

 Eco-Friendly Dyeing Techniques

-Fifthly, designers can employ ‘zero waste cutting’ techniques.
-It reduces their carbon footprint by eliminating most, if not all of the materials and resources, that usually go to waste during fashion production.
+Zero-waste reduces their carbon footprint by eliminating most, if not all of the materials and resources, that usually go to waste during fashion production.
 This increase in efficiency can really help a fashion house to be sustainable.

 Lastly, government, legislation and fashion houses can make consumers aware of their social responsibility.
 Supporting eco-fashion rather than ‘fast fashion’, where so many resources and items are initially wasted.
-It’s either in the production stage or afterward, chucked away and replaced after only a very short period.
+It’s either in the production stage or afterwards, chucked away and replaced after only a very short period.
 By doing so, consumers and companies can be legislated to help create and sustain eco-friendly fashion – even though they are not wearing dresses from paper or corn starch.

 Do you have any other sustainable fashion techniques in your mind?
 Share it with us, we’d love to hear from you!